 About GNOME screen keyboard: https://wiki.gnome.org/Design/OS/ScreenKeyboard

-#8 Updated by sajolida about 4 years ago
+#8 Updated by sajolida over 4 years ago

 Reported to work on: